By Nikki from our Hidden Beaches team

 You’ll need to be prepared for a long wait, although within a couple of hours we were being ushered, single file along the beach as a huge hawksbill hauled herself out from the sea.
 She spent about an hour digging a ginormous hole before beginning to lay her round white eggs.
 Unfortunately the turtles often lay their eggs too close to the sea, so a ranger stands behind the turtle to collect her eggs, which will be buried in a safer place — the turtle is happily oblivious.

 After the turtle had finished laying she then buried her mound, then, in an attempt to hide where she’d laid them, she spent the next few hours creating fake mounds in the surrounding area.
-By the time she was finished and began to haul herself back towards the sea, you could see her exhaustion.
+By the time she was finished and began to haul herself back toward the sea, you could see her exhaustion.

 Barbados, St Vincent and the Grenadines and GrenadaView this tour

 Barbados and AntiguaView this tour